 Laura has worked with kids since she was 10 years old, from babysitting, to being an RA in college, to an au pair in Germany, to watching her neighbors' kids while she took a sabbatical from work.
 Kids have always been a re-occurring theme in her life and her love of kids the basis of our philosophy at The Handwork Studio.

 Her professional career involved working in NYC - first in the travel industry then on Wall Street for a consulting firm that specialized in financial institutions.
 In those two careers, she put to use her marketing degree that she earned from Northeastern University.

 Laura's crafting experience was limited as a child of the 60's and 70's.
 Her mom didn't really do much of it as the feminist movement was in full swing and it was seen as traditional women's work.
 So she never grew up surrounded by crafting.
 She had always longed to be an artist and took up knitting after the birth of her daughter, but like many mothers today, she never made time for herself.

 However, Laura's experience as a mother to her two grown children, Ryan 22 and Devon 20, and her desire to build a business brought her to The Handwork Studio.

-Julia has been an integral part of the The Handwork Studio for the past nine years.
-With a BFA in Fine Arts from Green Mountain College, she has dedicated her work to bringing needle arts and fashion education to kids through camps, workshops and classes.
-As our Executive Camp Director, Julia leads our staff of skilled instructors to run our award-winning summer program that reach thousands of kids each summer.
+Julia has been an integral part of The Handwork Studio for the past 13 years.
+With a BFA in Fine Arts from Green Mountain College, she has dedicated her work to bringing needle arts and fashion education to kids through camps, workshops, and classes.
+As our Executive Camp Director, Julia leads our staff of skilled instructors to run our award-winning summer program that reaches thousands of kids each summer.